En / Ru

 • Try Kamchatka fish soup with five types of fish: cod, halibut, red fish, black cod and perch

-• Take a walk along a lava field of Tolbachik volcano
+• Take a walk across a lava field on Tolbachik Volcano

 • See how the earth breathes, look at fumaroles